 When that elusive British sunshine puts its hat on and temperatures rise here in Liverpool, there’s only one thing we want to do – drink!
 So here’s Liverpool’s best beer gardens & outdoor spaces.

 Nothing beats spending a summer evening sipping on an ice-cold beer or fruity cocktail in a sun-drenched beer garden.
 But where are the best outdoor spots in the city?

 Here at Liverpool Noise, we’ve rounded up the finest drinking dens you should be visiting this summer.

 One of the city’s hippest hangouts is in full bloom again after reopening its doors for the summer season.
-You’ll find plenty of alcoholic concoctions here to sate your thirst, but gin is the real star of the show.
+You’ll find plenty of alcoholic concoctions at The Botanical Garden to sate your thirst, but gin is the real star of the show.

 This enclosed, graffiti-adorned sun trap serves up a variety of bespoke gin combinations and signature cocktails.
 From the Tarragona and the Hot G+T to the Baltic Iced Tea, there’s something to delight every thirsty customer.

 Decorated with colourful plants, flowers and bird cages, Birdies is a well-stocked outdoor cocktail bar and barbecue space right in the heart of the Baltic Triangle.